Nickel-and-Dimed to Life: Franchise Tax, Registered Agents and Filing Fees

 Early stage startups understandably seek to minimize corporate overhead and devote every penny to customer development, engineering, marketing and so forth.
 Nevertheless, if you want or need the benefits of a business entity such as a corporation or LLC, there are some unavoidable expenses associated with their “care and feeding.”
 (Legal expenses are outside the scope of this post; my “manifesto” on the subject can be found at Quora.)

-I wrote last week about the unpleasant (and misleading) franchise tax bill that arrives on the doorstep of new Delaware corporations this time of year.
+I previously wrote about the unpleasant (and misleading) franchise tax bill that arrives on the doorstep of new Delaware corporations this time of year.
 Franchise tax has nothing to do with “franchises” in the colloquial sense such as fast-food restaurants.
 Rather, it is a state’s way of charging a business entity for the privilege of doing business as a separate legal “person” from its owners.
-In states such as California, it also serves as a vehicle for imposing corporate income tax.
+In states such as California, it also serves as a vehicle for imposing a corporate income tax.

 Without delving into the complexities of corporate taxation, it makes sense to divide companies into two categories: Profitable (by tax accounting definitions) vs. loss-generating.
-Profitable companies in general need to calculate state taxes by applying a percentage or formula to the company’s net income in a given tax year.
+Profitable companies, in general, need to calculate state taxes by applying a percentage or formula to the company’s net income in a given tax year.
 (That said, Delaware has its own methods based on either the number of authorized shares or the assumed par value capital of the company, which is calculated using total gross assets, not income.)
 Most startups generate operating losses in their first years of business, putting them in a position to pay only the minimum annual franchise tax in the relevant state(s).
 As of this writing, that figure is $800 in California and $75 or $350 in Delaware depending on the method used.

 Which are the relevant states?
 Sometimes this is an obvious question, other times a fiendishly complex one.
 The short answer is that a company will be taxed in the state in which it is incorporated and in each state in which it is found to be doing business.
 States have their own ways of determining whether a company incorporated elsewhere is deemed to be doing business in the state, in which case they are required to qualify or register as a “foreign” (meaning out-of-state) corporation.
 Common tests include having employees, assets or facilities located in a given state or making sales by shipping a product to residents of that state.